hedrergudene/nerfit/README.md

 * Original implementation used the same backbone for both token encoder and sentence-level representation.
 As BERT-like models do not excel in the latter, we use `SentenceTransformers` models instead; to make latent dimension between both models match, we include a final linear layer at the end of the token encoder, that is later dropped.
 * That also give us higher flexibility to our data, in terms of lexical requirements, languages, etc.
 * Entity descriptions embeddings are not dynamically computed; instead, we build a lookup table that is configured in every batch to our needs.
+* Authors indicate that contrastive learning stage is fairly unstable if the whole neural network is optimized, and they opt for optimizing the last few layers of the neetwork instead.
+In our code, parameter efficient fine tuning methods are available to make this stage more robust and general.
 * Training code is open source and available for everyone 🤗